stasguma/stasguma.github.io/readme.md

 The platform includes a chatbot builder and analytics.
 The platform serves two kinds of users; planners and clients.
 Planners mainly use the platform to create new chatbots, and clients use it to access overview tables and approve or disapprove a chatbot.
 The chatbot can be of two formats such as a standalone widget and inline.

-The main task was to make an implementor.
-I have used several external jquery plagins, which are designed for building charts, and adapted them to the assigned tasks.
-I have thought over the connection between the components and provided the communication with a help of websocket.
+The main task was to make a chatbot builder.
+I have used several third-party jQuery plugins which are designed for flowcharts and adapted them to the assigned tasks.
+I have thought over the connection between the components and provided the communication with a help of WebSocket.

 [Project review video](https://streamable.com/7xxya)